-- Confirm your moving date with your ESPC solicitor estate agent.
-It is worth considering that mid-week dates are often quieter than Friday’s and bank holidays making securing the removal company of your choice easier.
+- Confirm your moving date with your ESPC agent.
+It is worth considering that mid-week dates are often quieter than Fridays and bank holidays for removal firms.

 - Order new furniture as they can often have long lead times.

 - Get in touch with schools and nurseries in the area to ensure that you register children as early as possible.
-You’ll also need to consider ordering new uniforms etc.
+You may also need to consider ordering new uniforms.

 - Start to have a clear out.
-Auction, sell, donate, recycle, freecycle anything that you don’t need.
+Auction, sell, donate, recycle or freecycle anything that you don’t need.
 It is costly to take things with you that you no longer need or want.

-- Order packing materials – it’s never too early to start packing especially non-essential items such as books and non-seasonal clothes etc. One of the biggest mistakes people make is leaving it too late to pack resulting in frayed nerves and broken items when things are rushed at the end.
+- Order packing materials.
+It’s never too early to start packing – especially non-essential items such as books, ornaments or non-seasonal clothes.
+One of the mistakes people tend to make is leaving it too late to pack, adding more stress to the moving process.

 - Start to contact people to tell them you are moving.
-Make sure to use our handy who to tell you are moving checklist.
+Make sure to use our handy moving checklist to help with this.

-- Ensure that you are insured!
+- You should also confirm that you are insured for your moving day.
 This can either be arranged through your own home insurance or may be available through your removal company.

 - Make sure your friends and relatives have your new address.

-- De-register with your doctor, dentist, vet, optician and any other local services if you are moving out of the area and register with a new one in the area where your new home is located.
+- Let your doctor, dentist, vet, optician and any other local services know if you are moving out the area so they can remove you from their register.
+Register with new ones in the area you’re moving to.

-- Remember to cancel window cleaners, gardeners, newspapers etc.
+- Remember to cancel window cleaners, gardeners and newspapers.

-- Confirm the arrival times with your moving company and make sure that the movers have details of your new address in advance.
+- The week before you move home, you should confirm the arrival times with your moving company (if you have one) and make sure that the movers have details of your new address in advance.

 - Make sure to defrost the freezer and empty the kitchen cupboards.

 - Pack a moving day survival kit!
-Tea, coffee, biscuits, kettle, bed linens – all the essentials that you will need on your arrival at your new home.
+Tea, coffee, biscuits, kettle, toilet roll, bed linens – all the essentials that you will need on your arrival at your new home.